trevor-scheer/trevor-fullstack-workshop/README.md

 2. On the left hand menu in Glitch, click Logs > Console

-3. Run this command:
+3. Confirm you're tracking origin by running `git remote -v`.
+If you are, then you can skip step #4 and go to step #5

+4. If you are not tracking origin, run this command:

 ```bash
 git remote add origin https://github.com/apollographql/fullstack-workshop-server && git fetch origin && git checkout 00-start && refresh
 ```

+5. If you are tracking origin, run this command: `git fetch origin && git checkout 00-start && refresh`

-4. Navigate to `server.js`.
+6. Navigate to `server.js`.
 You should not see any `ApolloServer` setup code.
 If that's the case, then you're good to go!

 ### Branches
 - `00-start`: Your starting point